 I know some of the more experienced handgun hunters will feel perhaps a bit slighted by the following discussion; we are repeating what you may already know, after all.
 However, that shouldn’t be the case.
 Getting back to basics can benefit even the veteran handgun hunter.

 My goal is to introduce the uninitiated, drill the experienced and reflect on my own handgun hunting regimen.
 So I will focus on the mechanics and not the field craft of handgun hunting (that is a topic for another article).
 And I will focus on revolvers, not single-shot specialty pistols.

-Finding a platform that suits you well is critical.
+Choose a Platform Finding a platform that suits you well is critical.
 Comfort goes a long way to building confidence.
 Will it be a single-action or double-action revolver?
 What caliber will fulfill your needs: .357 Mag., .44 Mag., .454 Casull?
 Long barrel?
 Short barrel?
 Scope?
 Open sights?
 There are a number of questions you need to answer honestly to help you home in on what will best serve you, the budding handgun hunter.
 If at all possible, you should try a number of different revolvers.
 Why?
 Because recoil characteristics vary greatly between the different types and makes of revolvers.
 Besides, the fact is large-caliber revolvers deliver sizable recoil.